mkenney/docker-devenv/README.md

 Powerline is installed and enabled in the default tmux and vim configurations, you can easily override it with your own configuration files by passing the `--tmux` or `--vimrc` options when starting a new instance with the `init` or `restart` commands.

 If you do want to use `powerline`, you may want to install and use a compatible font in your terminal emulator.
-I use [iTerm 2](https://www.iterm2.com/) with the ["Liberation Mono Powerline"](https://github.com/powerline/fonts/tree/master/LiberationMono) font.
+I use [iTerm 2](https://www.iterm2.com/) with the [Liberation Mono Powerline](https://github.com/powerline/fonts/tree/master/LiberationMono) font.
 If you're using iTerm, you should also uncheck the "Treat ambiguous-width characters as double width" setting.

 ### Common packages